What is DevSecOps?

 Why?
 In the past, the role of security was isolated to a specific team in the final stage of development.
 That wasn’t as problematic when development cycles lasted months or even years, but those days are over.
 Effective DevOps ensures rapid and frequent development cycles (sometimes weeks or days), but outdated security practices can undo even the most efficient DevOps initiatives.

 Now, in the collaborative framework of DevOps, security is a shared responsibility integrated from end to end.
 It’s a mindset that is so important, it led some to coin the term “DevSecOps” to emphasize the need to build a security foundation into DevOps initiatives.

 DevSecOps means thinking about application and infrastructure security from the start.
 It also means automating some security gates to keep the DevOps workflow from slowing down.
-Selecting the right tools to continuously integrate security can help meet your security goals, but effective DevOps security requires more than new tools—it builds on the cultural changes of DevOps to integrate the work of security teams sooner rather than later.
+Selecting the right tools to continuously integrate security, like agreeing on an integrated development environment (IDE) with security features, can help meet these goals.
+However, effective DevOps security requires more than new tools—it builds on the cultural changes of DevOps to integrate the work of security teams sooner rather than later.

 DevOps security is built-in

 Whether you call it “DevOps” or “DevSecOps,” it has always been ideal to include security as an integral part of the entire app life cycle.
 DevSecOps is about built-in security, not security that functions as a perimeter around apps and data.
 If security remains at the end of the development pipeline, organizations adopting DevOps can find themselves back to the long development cycles they were trying to avoid in the first place.